HeikkiLu/blockchain_voting/README.md

 2. Go into the project directory and install dependencies with `npm install`
 3. Install [ganache-cli](https://github.com/trufflesuite/ganache) with `npm install -g ganache-cli`
     - Ganache is a tool for creating a local blockchain for fast development with Ethereum.
+4. Run ´ganache-cli´
-4. Run the project with `node index.js`
+5. Run the project with `node index.js`

 ### Default credentials
 | Username | Password |